Prevent Healthcare Data Breaches: A 12-Step Guide

 Occasionally, typosquatting targets competitors.
 A company might register a lookalike of a competitor’s domain to redirect their traffic or display negative content.
 It’s rare compared to credential theft, but it happens.

-Detection requires proactive monitoring because attackers register new domains all the time.
+Detection requires continuous monitoring because attackers register new domains all the time.
 Waiting for users to report suspicious sites means waiting until after their credentials are compromised.

 Domain Permutation Monitoring

 Tools like dnstwist generate possible typosquatted versions of your domain.
-Periodically run the script to find which domain permeations have been registered and resolve to an IP address.
+See our typosquatting checker roundup for tool comparisons.
+Periodically run scans to find which domain permutations have been registered and resolve to an IP address.
 Security teams should monitor not just exact typos but also combosquatting variations that combine your brand name with common words.

 Certificate Transparency Logs